Sync to Mac

 - Data is stored in iCloud Drive in a dedicated Auto Sync folder

-- Optimized for the Mac apps data structure
+- Optimized for the Mac app's data structure

 - Automatic data syncing--see limitations